kaddome/kaddo-docs/epics/01_Registration.md

 # 01 - Registration

 ## Description
-As a non-user I want to register to hoozad to anonymously share my delivery details to receive gifts
+As a non-registered-user I want to register to hoozad to anonymously share my delivery details to receive gifts

 ## Acceptance criteria

-### 1 - As a non-user in the registration form I want to add my email
+### 1 - As a non-registered-user in the registration form I want to add my email

-### 2 - As a non-user in the registration form I want to add other user-locators
+### 2 - As a non-registered-user in the registration form I want to add other user-locators

-### 3 - As a non-user in the registration form I want to add my delivery details
+### 3 - As a non-registered-user in the registration form I want to add my delivery details

-### 4 - As a non-user in the registration form I want to add a first name
+### 4 - As a non-registered-user in the registration form I want to add a first name

-### 5 - As a non-user in the registration form I want to add a surname
+### 5 - As a non-registered-user in the registration form I want to add a surname

-### 6 - As a non-user in the registration form I want to create a username
+### 6 - As a non-registered-user in the registration form I want to create/select a username

+### 7 - As a non-registered-user in the registration form I want to be able to create an account.